 Making cosmetics is fun.
 Creating your own homemade skincare is a creative process full of testing, trying, and discovering amazing ingredients that possess beneficial properties for the skin.

 But!
 It’s not all roses and butterflies!
 There’s one very important chapter in DIY skincare that many many people simply ignore.
-But we’re not going to do that because I want you to improve the overall quality and safety of skin care product you make at home.
+But we’re not going to do that because I want you to improve the overall quality and safety of skin care products you make at home.

 Let’s talk about preservatives in cosmetics!
 Do we really need them?
 Read on to find out more!